vicenteg/vicenteg.github.io/_posts/2016-06-15-user-homes-in-mapr.md

 sandbox](https://www.mapr.com/products/mapr-sandbox-hadoop) running MapR 5.1.0 or later.

-All of what I'll demonstrate here can be done on any [license level](https://www.mapr.com/products/mapr-distribution-editions) of MapR, from community edition to enterprise.
+All of what I'll demonstrate here can be done on any [license level](https://www.mapr.com/products/mapr-distribution-editions) of MapR, from Community Edition to Enterprise.

 # What We'll Do